Which Bible Version Is Best?

 assembled these writings into what is now known as the New Testament.
 They included

-books they believed were written by eyewitnesses to the events narrated, while rejecting
+books they believed were based on eyewitnesses' accounts of the events narrated, while rejecting

 many other early Christian writings.
 Eventually, the 27 books which form the present